Ceramic Dictionary

 TRAILING WORDS; trailing can be done on dry clay, bisque or a glaze-base.
 Work out carefully the layout of your words.
 You can draw with a lead pencil on to clay or bisque or, as with a glaze-base, you can mark on your design with vegetable ash as it will all burn away when fired.
 It is very important to know what you are doing.
 Work on a flat surface and, if small enough, work on a wheel and use a banding bridge or bar to steady your hand.
 Knowing how to control the amount of slip that dispenses from the trailer is very important.
 When finished, it is covered with a layer of glaze.

-LIDS can be made be made by slip casting or throwing, throwing is explained here.
+LIDS can be made by slip casting or throwing, throwing is explained here.

 LID - Shapes The drawings above illustrate the many possible shapes of lid.